 If you want to learn how to do solar power system simulation, you may want to check this article.
 Here are the results:

-As seen on the results, the system will produce 586kWh more each year just by having 5 degrees tilt than having it flat.
-This is not even considering the losses due to dust accumulation on your panels if you install the solar panels at zero degree tilt.
+As seen in the results, the system will produce 586kWh more each year just by having 5 degrees tilt than having it flat.
+This is not even considering the losses due to dust accumulation on your panels if you install the solar panels at a zero-degree tilt.

 At 10 degrees tilt angle, the 11.2kWp system will produce 14,520kWh to the grid in one year.